shahidcc/resume/README.md

 Passionate technology leader for 20+ years.
 Hands-on computer buff.
 In 14 years at Verizon:
 - Developed applications that served more than a billion customer requests
 - Built teams from ground up to build solutions and provide carrier-grade services
-- Took many new concepts and ideas to full-fledged products
+- Took several new concepts and ideas to full-fledged products
 - Provided thought leadership on cloud, mobile and digital transformation

 ### CORE COMPETENCIES